-\begin{enumerate} \item If $R$ is a maximum 2-packing of a graph $G$, then the components of $G[R]$ are either cycles or paths.
+\begin{enumerate} \item If $R$ is a maximum 2-degree-packing of a graph $G$, then the components of $G[R]$ are either cycles or paths.

-\item If $G$ is either a cycle or a path of length even and $T$ is a minimum covering set of $G$, then $T$ is an independent set.
+\item If $G$ is either a cycle or a path, both of even length, and $T$ is a minimum vertex cover of $G$, then $T$ is an independent set.

-\item If $G$ is cycle of length odd and $T$ is a minimum covering set of $G$, then there exists an unique $u\in T$ such that $T\setminus\{u\}$ is an independent set.
-On the other hand, if $G$ is a path of length odd then either there exists an unique $u\in T$ such that $T\setminus\{u\}$ is an independent set or $T$ is an independent set with a vertex $u\in T$ which satisfies $\deg(u)=1$.
+\item If $G$ is cycle of length odd and $T$ is a minimum vertex cover of $G$, then there exists an unique $u\in T$ such that $T\setminus\{u\}$ is an independent set.
+On the other hand, if $G$ is a path of length odd, then either there exists an unique $u\in T$ such that $T\setminus\{u\}$ is an independent set or $T$ is an independent and $\deg_T(u)=1$.

 \item If $G$ is either a path or a cycle of length $k$, then $\beta(G)=\lceil \frac{k}{2}\rceil$.